onejeuu/sc-file/docs/source/index.rst

 .. code-block:: console

   pip install sc-file
-  pip install "sc-file[gui]"  # extra graphical interface
+  pip install sc-file[gui]  # extra graphical interface

 The base package includes the library and CLI.
 The GUI is an optional extra.